Tighter Corona restrictions are currently in place in Berlin, check our website for the latest info.

 The Marheineke Markthalle is as much a part of Kreuzberg as the TV Tower is a part of Alexanderplatz.
 The market hall has a long history as does the vibrant neighbourhood surrounding Bergmannstraße.
 The market offers meat, cheese, milk, bread, fish, juices, fruits, vegetables and flowers over an extensive 3,000 m² area.
 The stands feature organic products from the local region as well as international delicacies.
 There are plenty of options to satisfy your hunger in and around the market hall with its numerous snack stands, cosy cafés and the Restaurant Matzbach.

-Every Wednesday from 8.00am–1.00pm and every Saturday from 8.00am–2.00pm, merchants and artisans set up their tents on Karl-August-Platz in Berlin-Charlottenburg.
+Every Wednesday and Saturday from 8.00am–1.30pm, merchants and artisans set up their tents on Karl-August-Platz in Berlin-Charlottenburg.
 The offerings range from arts and crafts to leather goods and from flowers to fine wines and antipasti.
 After shopping the market, you can head to one of the original food stalls to grab a light snack.

 This market on the bank of the Maybach has almost everything you might find in the Bosporus’.
 Therein lies its charm: its multicultural diversity gives the impression of a genuine oriental bazaar.
 The Turkish ambiance can be enjoyed along the Landwehrkanal, on the border between the Neukölln and Kreuzberg districts.